Whisk Renovators - Transforming your property, adding value.

 • Oil-based paint will (almost) stick to anything (dirt, water-based paint, etc.)

-• Water-based paint won't stick to much, other than apart from a perfectly prepared service.
+• Water-based paint won't stick to it, other than apart from a perfectly prepared service.

 • You cannot put a water-based paint on top of any oil-based top coat - it won't stick and you'll be able to scratch it off with your nail.
-It is possible to get a special oil-based primer, however, that is oil based that water-based paint can stick to), but it's best to keep to one type of paint (either water, or oil-based) if you're doing the job it yourself
+It is possible to get a special oil-based primer that water-based paint can stick to, but it's best to keep to one type of paint (either water, or oil-based) if you're doing the job yourself.

 • If you want to upgrade an old, damaged oil paint then you need to fully remove the old paint (stripping), treat the weather-boards for rust or rot, then choose whether to re-apply oil or use a water-based paint

 • For the best results, apply three coats of paint: one base coat followed then by two top coats

 Our free, no-obligation consultation could provide answers to a raft of questions as to why the exterior of your property is looking the worse for wear.
 We offer professional, prompt service and an eye for solutions for you and your property.

 Contact us and call Jeff Stanway on 0800 RENOV8 - 0800 73 66 88.